Jack-H-Buckner/StateSpaceSciML.jl/docs/src/NODEexample.md

 ```
 The dynamics of the resulting differntial equation are determined by the weights ``w`` and biases ``b`` of the neural network, which are found in the training process.

-The `UniversalDiffeq.jl` package is designed with ecologists in mind.
+The `StateSpaceSciML.jl` package is designed with ecologists in mind.
 Ecologogical data tends to be reletivly sparce and noisy compared to data on physical systems.
-To accomidate these limitations the training routine used by `UniversalDiffeq.jl` explicitly accounts for observaiton errors.
+To accomidate these limitations the training routine used by `StateSpaceSciML.jl` explicitly accounts for observaiton errors.
 We assume the data ``x_t`` is the sum of the true value of the systems state ``u_t`` plus a noise term ``\epsilon_t``.
 The training routine jointly estimates the value fo the state variables ``u_t`` and the weights ``w`` and biases ``b`` of the neural network by splitting the loss funciton into to components, and observation loss and a prediction loss.

 The observaiton loss compares the estimated state variables ``\hat{u}_t`` to the data``x_t`` using the mean squared error
 ```math